 2018 marks the 20th Anniversary since the United Nations unanimously adopted the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, commonly known as the “UN Declaration on Human Rights Defenders”.
 Yet still today Human rights defenders (HRDs), and women HRDs in particular face unique challenges when participating in the public space and stereotypical and discriminatory attitudes, violence and harassment.

-In this collaboration between The Canadian Embassy in Bangkok and Protection International under the Canadian Fund for Local Initiatives (CFLI) they launched the project called "Her Life, Her Diary: Side by Side WHRDs 2018.
-Diary of Hope and Dreams featuring 20 WHRDs in Thailand" on International Women Human Rights Defenders Day.
+In this collaboration between The Canadian Embassy in Bangkok and Protection International under the Canadian Fund for Local Initiatives (CFLI) they launched the project called "Her Life, Her Diary: Side by Side WHRDs 2018 - Diary of Hope and Dreams".
+I was commissioned to photograph the 20 featured WHRDs in Thailand in time for a public event on International Women Human Rights Defenders Day.

 The underlying need is to raise awareness of the many struggles and challenges Women Human Rights Defenders face in their daily work to promote social justice and universally recognized human rights, and their outstanding tenacity and courage.